TheSoftwareDesignLab/hall-of-apps-tools/README.md

 #### Dicoveries

-* After parsing the files, we discovered that the HTML format from weeks 17 to 30, changed.
-Because of that, several records had null values because its content were stored in different tags.
-Additionally, the information related to  <i>reviews</i>, <i>developer replies</i>, <i>similar apps</i>, and <i>more apps from developer</i> ended up being obfuscated in the new format and, as a result, <strong>those 14 weeks don't have that information</strong>.
+* After parsing the files, we discovered that the HTML format from weeks 17 to 30, changed, thus, it was necessary to search for the new tags and adapt the parser to recognize when the file had old or new format.

-* As well, some categorical values changed, such as number of installations and android versions, which had more than 50 different categories.
-Because of that, we made the desitionto create new categories to homogenize the data and decrease the amount of categories.
+  * Regarding the apps metadata, the new format included different categorical values.
+In consequence, the amount of categories of attributes such as number of installations and android versions, increased.
+Because of that, we created new categories to homogenize the data and decrease the amount of categories.

+  * The information related to the apps **reviews** and **similar apps information** was not stored in HTML tags but in JS arrays.
+In consequence, it was imperative to recognize the position of each attribute inside the array and adapt the parser to extract this information.
+Besides, when performing this analysis, we found reviews' date was written in milliseconds, thus, we didn't change it to date because time zone could be different from the original source.

 * Depending of the country, each app had different currency, which makes the price comparrison infeasible.
 Thus, we calculated the price in dollars and added a new column with the calculated price.

 ## Dataset: Hall-of-Apps
 <p align="justify">
-  The resulting dataset is stored with two main components.
+  The resulting dataset is composed of two storage mechanisms.
 The first one, which contains the raw HTML files of over 30 weeks, stores those files by week and grouped by month.
 Each file has a taxonomy to identify the week date in which the apps were extracted, app id, country, top and category where it belongs.
 </p>

 <p align="justify">
   The second component, contains the information extracted from the HTML files via the <i>developed parser</i>.
 That processed information was then used to populate a non-relational database, in this case, a MongoDB.
-We decided to use a non relational database due to the huge amount of raw files we had and taking into account not all apps contain the same information.
+We decided to use a non-relational database due to the huge amount of raw files we had and taking into account not all apps contain the same information.
 </p>

 ### Database Structure